ronkow/python-for-data-practitioners/README.md

 ## INTRODUCTION

 This is a set of lessons in Python programming for people who have never written code in any programming language before.
-We do not assume any prior knowledge of programming terminology and concepts (not specific to Python).
+We do not assume any prior knowledge of programming terminology and concepts.
 The only prerequisite is to have some basic math knowledge (e.g. prime numbers, sets, functions).

-Learn programming like you would learn a foreign language - incrementally through regular reading, writing and short practices.
+We encourage you to learn programming like you would learn a foreign language - incrementally through regular reading, writing and short practices.
-For most people, it takes years to be fluent in a foreign language.
-While programming is arguably easier, it will take months of consistent work to be fluent in your first programming language.
+Most people take years to be fluent in a foreign language.
+While programming is arguably easier, it will take many months of consistent work to be fluent in your first programming language.
 If you are a full-time student or have a day job, it is more effective to commit to 30 minutes of focused practice a day than to try to learn everything in one month.

 The lessons cover all programming terminology, concepts and Python best practices.
-We present code examples, explanations and provide coding exercises with solutions.
+We provide code examples, explanations and coding exercises with solutions.
 You need to study code patterns and understand every line of code in the examples.
 After that, type (or modify, if you like) and run the code to build your muscle memory.

 ### HOW DO I RUN PYTHON CODE?

 To run Python code, you need to install the Python Interpreter, the software that checks and executes Python code.
-While it is possible to type and run Python code with just the Python Interpreter installed, it is much easier to write and run your code in an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
-IDEs are software that help developers to manage software projects and write code efficiently.
+While it is possible to type your code in Notepad and run your code with just the Python Interpreter installed, it is much easier to type and run your code in an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
+IDEs are software that help programmers to manage software projects and write code efficiently.

-Given the different ways to install the Python Interpreter (which we will refer to as Python when it is clear that we are refering to the software, not the language) and the many choices of IDEs that support Python, installing and setting up Python and a suitable IDE for the first time is a tricky process.
+Given the different ways you can install the Python Interpreter (which we will refer to as Python when it is clear that we are refering to the software, not the language) and the many choices of IDEs that support Python, installing and setting up Python and a suitable IDE for the first time is a tricky process.

 You can install Python from the official [Python website](https://www.python.org/).
 This installation includes a basic interactive IDE called IDLE (Integrated Development and Learning Environment):